 Yes.
 It does not matter who performs the music or who arranges to have the music performed.
 The license is required by the operator of the business in which the music is performed.

 Yes, but that covers only music played over the radio and television.
 The exemption also applies only to retailers with a building less than 2,000 square feet in size.
 Therefore, even if a funeral home fell below the 2,000 square foot restriction, the exemption only applies to music played over the radio or television.
-It would not cover music performed live, through CDs, DVDs, cassettes, or music-on-hold.
+It would not cover music performed live, through CD, DVD, MP3, online subscription services, or by music-on-hold.

 If the funeral home only permits music to be performed at a religious service that is conducted by a member of the clergy, then a music license will not be required.
 If music is performed at any other time, the license is necessary.
 Therefore, without a license, a funeral home could only permit music to be performed during funeral services presided over by clergy.
 The performance of music at any other time or place would place the funeral home in violation of federal copyright law.